 In this sense, Filestage is far superior to Asana.
 Currently, this tool is used by hundreds of marketing and creative agencies around the world, in order to keep track of internal and external reviews.

 Getting started is easy.
-To get up close and personal with the tool and its functionality, you can request a demo today.
+To get up close and personal with the tool and its functionality, you can start your free trial today.

 Wrike and Asana are very similar, but still, there are some subtle differences:

 - Gantt charts are available within Wrike.
 Although they’re premium features and the premium plans can quickly become quite expensive, many project managers swear by these charts for effectively managing their projects.

 - Unlike Asana, Wrike offers phone and live-chat support.
 If you run into an issue with the platform, these support options are much more effective.

 - Wrike offers a different set of integrations than Asana.
 If you have a special tool that you cannot go without, you might find that Asana doesn’t accommodate for it.
 Therefore, you may want to turn to Wrike and its specific set of apps.

 Mavenlink is a piece of business management software that helps teams connect, collaborate, execute, and thrive.
 This tool achieves its goals by providing a unified environment for projects, financials, collaboration, resource management, and business intelligence.

 When you first utilize Mavenlink, it is immediately clear that this tool has a broader scope than Asana.
 Whereas Asana is exclusively aimed at project management, Mavenlink offers a wide range of additional features.

 In terms of UI and UX, Mavenlink differs from Asana.
 While Mavenlink offers greater control (but is a little dated), Asana prides itself on offering a fluid and intuitive experience.

 Once again, Mavenlink’s support options are more robust.
 Its clients receive ongoing support with services and operations, and there are a range of customer-support channels available.